finalist736/test-words-top/README.md

 # test-words-top
-Test task for popular words in text
+Test task for counting popular words in text